jshin313/PicoCTFStreamNotes/README.md

 ```
 32-bit shellcode

-You could use random shellcode from the internet or create your own.
+You could use some shellcode from the internet or create your own.
 Gynvael decides to write his own custom shellcode for fun using fopen/fgets.

 Open the binary in IDA or Ghidra or objdump to find the addresses of the functions.